2019 Financial Checklist

 3. Start tax planning early

 Investors often miss out on a number of tax-reduction opportunities because they wait closer to the April 30 income tax-filing deadline to begin tax planning.
 There are other important tax-related deadlines throughout the year to consider.
+Consult with your financial advisor to ensure you take full advantage of any tax reductions you’re eligible for.

 4. Review or start your estate plan